MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/add-the-yammer-embed-widget-to-a-sharepoint-page.md

 ms.prod: sharepoint-server-itpro
 localization_priority: Normal
 ms.assetid: 48fa0391-b996-4a46-8744-4b1777db3d2f
-description: "Summary: Learn how to use the Yammer Embed widget to include Yammer feeds on SharePoint pages."
+description: "Learn how to use the Yammer Embed widget to include Yammer feeds on SharePoint pages."
 ---

 # Add a Yammer feed to a SharePoint page

- **Summary:** Use the Yammer Embed widget to include Yammer feeds on SharePoint pages.
+ **Summary:** Learn how to use the Yammer Embed widget to include Yammer feeds on SharePoint pages.

-You can choose the type of Yammer feed to include in a SharePoint page:
+You can choose the type of Yammer feed to include:
-- Group: the feed for one group
+- Group: The feed for one group.
-- Topic: all conversations tagged with one topic
+- Topic: All conversations tagged with one topic.
-- User: all conversations that include messages from the specified user
+- User: All conversations that include messages from the specified user
-- My feed: The user's home feed
+- My Feed: The user's home feed
-- Open graph: links
+You can also use the Yammer Embed widget to put Yammer **Like** and **Follow** buttons on a SharePoint page.

 You can also select options including the size of the box displaying the feed, and whether the background is dark or light.

 There are three steps to the process:
 - Step 1: Collect the identifying information for the group, topic, or user from Yammer.
-- Step 2: Generate the code for the widget using the Yammer Embed configuration tool.
+- Step 2: Generate the code to embed using the Yammer Embed configuration tool.
 - Step 3: Embed the code in a Script Editor Web Part on the SharePoint page.
 You'll need a 400 pixel or wider web part.

 When the Yammer widget is embedded in a SharePoint page, the specified feed is displayed if the user is signed in.
 If the user is not signed in, they will be prompted to sign in.